ibm-cloud-docs/containers/cs_network_planning.md

 {:deprecated: .deprecated}
 {:download: .download}

-# Planning to expose your apps with in-cluster and external networking
+# Planning in-cluster and external networking for apps
 {: #cs_network_planning}

 With {{site.data.keyword.containerlong}}, you can manage in-cluster and external networking by making apps publicly or privately accessible.